-- Valuable: ability that helps companies neutralize threats or take advantage of opportunities. - Rare: a capability that is not possessed by other competitors. - Costly to imitate: the ability of other competitors that cannot develop easily, usually due to unique historical conditions, social complexity. - Non substitutable: have not the same strategic capabilities possessed by competitors, such as companyspecific knowledge and trust in work relationships between managers and non-managerial workers.
+- Valuable: ability that helg companies neutralize threats or take advantage of opportunities. - Rare: a capability that is not possessed by other competitors. - Costly to imitate: the ability of other competitors that cannot develop easily, usually due to unique historical conditions, social complexity. - Non substitutable: have not the same strategic capabilities possessed by competitors, such as companyspecific knowledge and trust in work relationships bety 21 n managers and non-managerial workers.